GJSayers/hobo-hatch-b2b/README.md

 * Thank you to the entire [Code Institute](https://codeinstitute.net/global/) Tutor support team for their knowledge and support on bug solving 🐞

-* Thank you to my mentor [Tim Nelson](https://github.com/TravelTimN) for going above and beyond, sharing useful resources and ideas and being super ororganizednd thorough! 💡 ✅ 🤗
+* Thank you to my mentor [Tim Nelson](https://github.com/TravelTimN) for going above and beyond, sharing useful resources and ideas and being super organised and thorough! 💡 ✅ 🤗